Overview of 3D Printer Extruder Clicking

-Capricorn PTFE tubes facilitate the free movement of filament by offering low friction.
-This increases the printer response, high accuracy prints with minimal retraction settings.
+Capricorn PTFE tubes facilitate the free movement of the filament by offering low friction.
+This increases the printer response and high accuracy prints with minimal retraction settings.

-Your extruder will have less wear and tear, slippage and a higher temperature resistance.
+Your extruder will have less wear and tear, slippage, and higher temperature resistance.

 You also get a tube cutter!back to menu ↑

-5. Gears and Extruder are clogged with dust and debris.
+5. Gears and Extruders are Clogged With Dust and Debris.